casey/just/README.md

 same unix-style path.

 `cygpath.exe` is used also used to convert Unix-style shebang lines into Windows paths.
-As an alternative, the `[script]` attribute, currently unstable, can be used, which does not depend on `cygpath.exe`.
+As an alternative, the `[script]` attribute can be used, which does not depend on `cygpath.exe`.

 If `cygpath.exe` is available, you can use it to convert between path styles: